winstromming/sassdown/README.md

 ## Structure

 You may use any Markdown-compatible [heading syntax](https://github.com/nopr/sassdown/issues/7) you like.
 You may use any common style of [block-comment syntax](https://github.com/nopr/sassdown/issues/12#issuecomment-28219982) you like.
-Code blocks may be fenced or indented (four spaces).
+Code blocks may be fenced or indented (four spaces or one tab character).
 Below are several examples; each will be correctly parsed by Sassdown into identical output.

 ### Example .scss file